H-0784

 Enforcement Authority

-Attorney General or State's Attorney may bring civil action against a chatbot provider that violates the subchapter to enjoin violations, enforce compliance, obtain damages, civil penalties, restitution, or other remedies on behalf of residents, and obtain attorney's fees and litigation costs.
-Private right of action for users: a violation of § 4193b or § 4193c(a) or (b) constitutes an injury in fact to a user, and the injured user may bring an action in Superior Court against the chatbot provider.
-No cure period or safe harbor is provided.
+The Attorney General or a State's Attorney may bring a civil action against a chatbot provider that violates the subchapter to enjoin violations, enforce compliance, and obtain damages, civil penalties, restitution, or other remedies on behalf of state residents.
+A violation of § 4193b (data privacy and security) or § 4193c(a) or (b) (licensed professional misrepresentation and AI identity disclosure) constitutes an injury in fact to a user, enabling private suit.
+A user injured under those provisions may bring an action in Superior Court.
+The statute also establishes strict product liability for chatbot providers — a provider is liable for any injury caused to a user through the use of its chatbot even if the provider exercised all reasonable care or did not directly distribute the chatbot to the user.

 Penalties

-For violations of § 4193b (data privacy and security): greater of $5,000 per violation or actual damages.
-For violations of § 4193c(a) (licensed professional misrepresentation) or § 4193c(b) (AI identity disclosure): greater of $5,000 in total for all violations or actual damages.
+For violations of § 4193b (data privacy and security): liquidated damages of $5,000 per violation or actual damages, whichever is greater.
+For violations of § 4193c(a) (licensed professional misrepresentation) or § 4193c(b) (AI identity disclosure): liquidated damages of $5,000 in total for all violations or actual damages, whichever is greater.
 Punitive damages are available for reckless and knowing violations.
-Injunctive relief, declaratory relief, and reasonable attorney's fees and litigation costs are also available.
-AG enforcement may obtain damages, civil penalties, restitution, other remedies, and attorney's fees.
-Statutory liquidated damages do not require proof of actual monetary harm — a violation of § 4193b or § 4193c(a) or (b) constitutes injury in fact by statute.
+Courts may also award injunctive relief, declaratory relief, and reasonable attorney's fees and litigation costs.
+The Attorney General or State's Attorney may separately obtain damages, civil penalties, restitution, other remedies, and reasonable attorney's fees and litigation costs.

 Who Is Covered